Houston Arts

 Hobby Center for the Performing Arts

-DESCRIPTION: This iconic structure features a sweeping glass facade that faces the downtown skyline; exquisite detail abound from the creamy limestone throughout to the transcendental gold leaf of the Grand Lobby ceiling.
-The 2,650-seat Sarafim auditorium with a star-studded ceiling, an appropriate home for touring Broadway plays.
+DESCRIPTION: This iconic structure features a sweeping glass facade that faces the downtown skyline; exquisite detail abounds from the creamy limestone throughout to the transcendental gold leaf of the Grand Lobby ceiling.
+The 2,650-seat Sarafim auditorium with a star-studded ceiling, is an appropriate home for touring Broadway plays.
 The popular Theatre Under The Stars troupe playing in the 500-seat Zilkha Hall.
-Touring R&B, Reggae and Jazz artists also perform here
+Touring R&B, Reggae, and Jazz artists also perform here

 BOX OFFICE: Mon-Fri 10a-6p, Sat-Sun 11a-4p